duncanpierce/vector/README-DESIGN.md

 * Should there be a neighbour swap based on mask bits?
 (1 = swap, 0 = leave)
 * Swap(mask, a,b *[N]T) ?
 * VP2INTERSECT?
-* Improve documentation by substituting `T` with meaningful names
-* Improve documentation by substituting `N` with exact length
+* Improve documentation by substituting `Length` with exact length

 ## Disadvantages